mpchadwick/mpchadwick.github.io/_posts/2016-10-27-5-enterprise-page-cache-missing-features.md

 This is a step in the right direction, but ideally I would like the ability to control expiry on a route-by-route basis per [this gist](https://gist.github.com/mpchadwick/0265e75241b7c1440f3521d78472ae43).
 I'll get to why that is important in point 4.

-### 3. Ability to introduce vary cache based on new cookies
+### 3. Ability to create additional cache entries based on custom cookies

 **Problem**